sigp/lighthouse/book/src/validator-monitoring.md

 validator_monitor_attestation_simulator_head_attester_miss_total 2668
 ```

 The attestation simulator provides an insight into the attestation performance of a beacon node.
-The attestation simulator can be used as an indication of how expediently the beacon node has completed importing blocks within the 4s time frame for an attestation to be made.
-Assuming the latency between the beacon node and validator client is negligible:
+It can be used as an indication of how expediently the beacon node has completed importing blocks within the 4s time frame for an attestation to be made.

+The attestation simulator *does not* consider:
+- the latency between the beacon node and the validator client
+- the potential delays when publishing the attestation to the network

+which are critical factors to consider when evaluating the attestation performance of a validator.

+Assuming the above factors are ignored (no delays between beacon node and validator client, and no delays in publishing the attestation to the network):

-1. If the attestation simulator says that all votes are hit, it means that if the beacon node were to publish the attestation for this slot, the validator should receive the rewards for head, target and source votes.
+1. If the attestation simulator says that all votes are hit, it means that if the beacon node were to publish the attestation for this slot, the validator should receive the rewards for the head, target and source votes.

-1. If the attestation simulator says that the head vote is missed, it means that there is a delay in importing the block.
+1. If the attestation simulator says that the one or more votes are missed, it means that there is a delay in importing the block.
 The delay could be due to slowness in processing the block (e.g., due to a slow CPU) or that the block is arriving late (e.g., the proposer publishes the block late).
-If the beacon node were to publish the attestation for this slot, the validator will miss the head vote.
+If the beacon node were to publish the attestation for this slot, the validator will miss one or more votes (e.g., the head vote).

 A grafana dashboard to view the metrics for attestation simulator is available [here](https://github.com/sigp/lighthouse-metrics/blob/master/dashboards/AttestationSimulator.json).